3fon3fonov/exostriker/README.md

 **Installation**

-Python3.11+ is strongly recommended!!!
+Python3.10+ is strongly recommended!!!
 The Exo-Striker works with older Python3 versions, and even Python2, but you will likely have problems with some dependencies, which you may have to solve.
-If your system Python3 is 3.10 and below, it is recommended to not upgrade the python3, but to install python3.10 alongside your system python3.
+If your system Python3 is 3.10 and below, it is recommended to not upgrade the python3, but to install python3.1X alongside your system python3.

-Apart from Python3.10/3.11 make sure you have 'gcc', 'gfortran', and 'csh', which will be needed for compiling some of the important binaries!
+Apart from Python3.10+ make sure you have '**gcc**', '**gfortran**', and '**csh**', which will be needed for compiling some of the important binaries!
+Some systems do not have the **python3.1X-dev** so you make sure you have it, in case the Exo-Striker does not want to compile!

 **See README_install.md** for further instructions.